trustedsec/SysmonCommunityGuide/create-remote-thread.md

 * **StartFunction**: Start function is reported if exact match to function in image export tables

-Since the number of processes that use the CreateRemoteThread( ) API in a production environment is a low one the best approach is to exclude known good processes by their full path.
-CreateRemoteThread( ) is not the only API call that can be used to create a thread so it should not be relied as a definitive guarantee of lack of process injection.
+Since the number of processes that use the **CreateRemoteThread()** API in a production environment is low, the best approach is to exclude known good processes by their full path. **CreateRemoteThread()** is not the only API call that can be used to create a thread, so it should not be relied on as a definitive guarantee of lack of process injection.

 ![process](./media/image58.png)